Getting Started

 - See all your active subscriptions

-- View installation instructions for each App
+- View installation instructions for each MCP server

 - Check usage for the current billing period